hanabi/hanabi.github.io/docs/extras/special-finesses.md

   - No cards are played on the stacks.
   - Alice clues both copies of red 3 in Cathy's hand.
   - Bob blind-plays a blue 1.
   - Bob knows that if only one red 3 was touched, this would just be a normal *3 Bluff*.
-However, since there was a bad touch, he knows that he must continue to blind-play cards until he finds the red 1 and the red 2.
+However, since there was a *Bad Touch*, he knows that he must continue to blind-play cards until he finds the red 1 and the red 2.

 <BadTouchLayeredFinesseDupes />

-- *Bad Touch Layered Finesses* are **explicitly illegal** because they violate *Lie Principle* - Bob cannot demonstrate that it is a bad touch until after Cathy has already taken a turn.
+- *Bad Touch Layered Finesses* are **explicitly illegal** because they violate *Lie Principle* - Bob cannot demonstrate that it is a *Bad Touch* until after Cathy has already taken a turn.

 <br />